SwiftGust/Devguide/starting-installing-linux.md

 If the resulting `gcc-arm-none-eabi` version produces build errors for PX4/Firmware master, please refer to [the bare metal installation instructions](http://dev.px4.io/starting-installing-linux-boutique.html#toolchain-installation) to install version 4.8 manually.

 ### Snapdragon Flight
+Snapdragon Flight Kit uses Linux Linaro OS which is for ARM Architecture Cores.
+To compile PX4 for Snapdragon Flight Kit, Also requires bunch of packages to cross-compile it's ARM core.

 #### Toolchain installation